MicrosoftDocs/learn/learn-pr/azure/protect-vm-settings-with-dsc/includes/3-use-powershell-dsc.md

 You can configure an Azure Automation Account to act as a pull service.
 Upload the configuration to the Automation Account, then register your VMs with this account.

-Import any PowerShell modules the DSC process needs into your automation account.
+Before you compile your configuration, import any PowerShell modules the DSC process needs into your automation account.
 These modules define how to complete the task to achieve the desired state.
 For example, a DSC script in the the previous unit used the xSmbShare PowerShell module to tell DSC *how* to check the state for a file share.
 DSC automatically pulls modules from the automation account to the node.

 The following diagram shows how you set up Azure Automation State Configuration.
 We'll go through these steps in the next unit.